 How to make your business tax compliant and VAT efficient

-With the threat of fines, back payment of arrears and potential prosecution - compliance is one area of expense management you simply can’t afford to get wrong.
+With the threat of fines, back payment of arrears, and potential prosecution, HM Revenue and Customs (HMRC) compliance is one area of expense management you simply can’t afford to get wrong.

-But while the pressures to meet external rules and regulations have increased, so has the power of digital expense management systems to effectively handle them.
+But while the pressures have increased to meet every external rule and regulation, so has the power of digital expense management systems to effectively handle them.

 A smarter way to handle tax

 There are obvious benefits provided by switching from a paper-based to a digital expenses management system.
 It’s the difference between having to manually post a letter and zinging off an email - it’s faster, simpler and less expensive.